Salamanca

 1 hour

-Considered one of the first museums in Spain dedicated to automotive history, the MHAS brings together more than 200 vehicles, of which around 140 are permanently exhibited.
-Thousands of parts, accessories, and objects linked to the motoring world are added to these, making the museum a national benchmark in automotive matters.
+The Salamanca Museum of Automotive History was one of the first museums in Spain dedicated to the history of the automobile.
+Its collection brings together more than 200 vehicles, of which around 140 are on permanent display, accompanied by thousands of objects related to the automotive world, consolidating the museum as a national reference in the field of automotive.

-Motorcycle enthusiasts will also find a wide representation of emblematic motorcycle brands, including Bultaco, Honda, Lube, Derbi, Ducati, BMW, Montesa or Norton.
+Motorcycle enthusiasts will also find a wide representation of emblematic motorcycle brands, including Bultaco, Honda, Lube, Derbi, Ducati, BMW, Montesa, or Norton.

 The exhibition also includes competition vehicles, such as a 1920s Amilcar, a Formula 1 car driven by Fernando Alonso, or the Jaguar that belonged to Nobel Prize winner Camilo José Cela.